mmm/mmm.github.com/source/_posts/2016-03-17-hwtb-sessions.markdown

 [SVDS](svds.com) is a boutique data science consulting firm.
 We help folks with their hardest Data Strategy, Data Science, and/or Data Engineering problems.
-In this role, we're in a unique position to solve different kinds of problems across various industries... and we really start to see commonalities across solutions.
+In this role, we're in a unique position to solve different kinds of problems across various industries... and start to recognize the patterns of solution that emerge.
+That's what I'd like to share.

 This talk is about some common data pipeline patterns used across various kinds of systems across various industries.